 PSC is a rare disease that predominantly affects 30-40 year-old men.
 However, PSC also occurs in children of any age, women, and the elderly.
 PSC affects about twice as many men as women.
 Many PSC patients are asymptomatic at the time of diagnosis.
 It is estimated that there are over 30,000 PSC patients in the United States.
 PSC is often found in people with inflammatory bowel disease (IBD), most often ulcerative colitis (UC) and sometimes Crohn’s disease.
 Over 75 percent of PSC patients have ulcerative colitis.
 PSC is also associated with other autoimmune diseases.

-Please VIEW these videos and SHARE them to help bring awareness and understanding of this devastating disease.
+Please share these videos to help bring awareness and understanding of this devastating disease.
 Whether you are a PSCer, friend, family member or health professional, you can help us spread the word!

 Share Information with Your Network